- Annual Reports

 Connecticut Network - The Connecticut Network is a partnership of CPTV, Connecticut Public Affairs Network, Connecticut Community Colleges, and the New England Cable Television Association.
 These organizations have joined forces to provide “unedited and unbiased” coverage of all three branches of Connecticut’s government through television and the Internet.
 Watch press conferences or live coverage of the state senate in session.

 Connecticut State Register and Manual – Browse the contents of the State Register and Manual.

-Connecticut’s History – Developed by the Connecticut Humanities Council, this web site is a great place for anyone interested in learning more about programs and resources involving cultural heritage of Connecticut.
+Connecticut’s History – Developed by the Connecticut Humanities Council, this website is a great place for anyone interested in learning more about programs and resources involving the cultural heritage of Connecticut.
 There’s a lot of history here just waiting to be discovered.